• Skip to primary navigation

 Open System Properties Using Run Command

-3. On the System Properties screen, click on the Remote tab and Turn OFF the option Allow Remote Assistance Connections to this computer.
+3. On the “System Properties” screen, switch to Remote tab and uncheck Allow Remote Assistance Connections to this computer option.

 Disallow Remote Assistance Connections to This Computer

-4. Click on Apply/OK to save this change on your computer
+4. Click on Apply & OK to save this change on your computer.

-2. Disable Remote Assistance Using Control Panel
+2. Disable Remote Assistance By Using Control Panel

-Another way to Enable or Disable Remote Assistance in Windows 10 is by using the Control Panel.
+Another easy way to disable the “Remote Assistance” feature on a Windows computer is by using Control Panel.

 Open Control Panel Using Search on Windows Computer

-2. On the Control Panel screen, click on System and Security.
+2. On the “Control Panel” screen, make sure you are in “Category” view and click on System and Security.

 System and Security Option on Windows Control Panel

-3. On the System and Security screen, click on Allow Remote Access option located under “System” section.
+3. On the “System and Security” screen, click on Allow Remote Access option located under “System” section.

 Allow Remote Access Option in Windows Control Panel